 One of the must-see places in Korea at any time of year, Nami Island really comes alive in autumn due to its abundance of natural beauty and tree-lined streets that create the perfect areas to take sweeping shots of autumn colours.

-If you want to see more pictures of Nami Island, check out my guide to getting to Nami Island from Seoul.
+If you want to see more pictures of Nami Island, check out my Transport Guide For Nami Island.
 You’ll see a few more Korean autumn leaves pictures from Nami Island in that article, too.

 3: Naejangsan National Park

 Naejangsan National Park in the south-west of Korea is one of the must-see destinations for Korean autumn leaves.
 This small but stunning national park is packed with photogenic spots, such as the Maple Tree Road, Naejangsa Temple, Uhwajeong Pavilion, and the observatory at the top of the mountain.